 This first tip can potentially help you save a ton of money on your monthly grocery spending.
 As you plan and shop for food, keep in mind that when you eat something, even the best-tasting food in the world, it is nothing more than a fleeting experience.
 You are done eating that yummy food in likely well under an hour.
 So though I love a great-tasting ________ (fill in with your favorite food splurge) as much as the next person, I love financial security and meaningful experiences and financial independence and freedom so much more.
 And since I don’t have enough money to buy everything that I want, I have to choose (with my husband of course) what is most important for me and my family to spend this precious resource on.
 And for us, that is things other than food.

 If you will take a little time to consider what’s really important to you and your family—what your core values are—that may help you find the motivation you need to not only save money on groceries but also to then use that money for reaching other financial goals.

-3. Keep a record of the best prices for the grocery items you regularly buy (sign up for the handy cheat sheet below!), and then check the ads and shop the sales to buy items when they are at their best price.
+Keep a record of the best prices for the grocery items you regularly buy (sign up for the handy cheat sheet just below), and then check the ads and shop the sales to buy grocery items when they are at the best price!